-Maple Leaf Foods Inc. is a leading sustainable consumer protein company in Canada, and one of the first companies in Canada to commit to set science-based targets for its sustainability initiatives.
+Maple Leaf Foods Inc. is a large Canadian consumer protein company in Canada, and one of the first food companies to commit to science-based targets for its sustainability initiatives.

-Maple Leaf Foods Inc. supports WWF-Canada's restoration analysis to determine where nature restoration could offer the greatest benefits for nature, climate and people as well as on-the-ground restoration initiatives.
+Maple Leaf Foods Inc. supports WWF-Canada's Restoration Analysis to determine where restoration could offer the greatest benefits for nature, climate and people as well as on-the-ground restoration initiatives.